-However, when the American southwest comes up in conversation or travel planning, it is usually the major National Parks that steal the light: The Canyonlands in central Utah, the Grand Canyon in northwestern Arizona and to a lesser degree, Arches National Park also in central Utah.
-Because of these giants, most of the lesser known canyons and areas go relatively unseen: Antelope Canyon, Mesa Verde, San Rafael Swell, Hovenweep etc. except for the few who choose to wander from the beaten path to investigate these hidden gems.
+However, when the American southwest comes up in conversation or travel planning, it is usually the National Parks that leaves one intrigued: The Canyonlands in central Utah, the Grand Canyon in northwestern Arizona and to a lesser degree, Arches National Park also in central Utah.
+Because of these giants, most of the lesser known canyons and areas go relatively unseen: Antelope Canyon, Guadalupe Mountains Nat.
+Park, Mesa Verde, San Rafael Swell, Cedar Breaks National Monument, Hovenweep etc. except for the few who choose to wander from the beaten path to investigate these hidden gems.

 Dead Horse Point, which is one of Utah’s most popular state parks, is among these smaller gems.
 It offers the plateaus and canyons common to the entire southwest and offers the same range of wildlife and flora to be had elsewhere.
-However, unlike its behemoth neighbor, The Canyonlands, Dead Horse Point excels for those looking for isolation, solitude and silence.
+However, unlike its behemoth & colourful neighbors, The Canyonlands & Arches, Dead Horse Point excels for those looking for isolation, solitude and silence.

-Dead Horse has been undergoing some much needed improvements by the state parks department lately mostly in terms of repaving and a new entrance station.
+Dead Horse has undergone some much needed improvements by the state parks department.
+The roads inside the park have been repaved, improvements done to the camping area and a new entrance station now exists.